 4. Korean: Joule

 Consider Joule the answer to your Korean cravings.
 This contemporary steakhouse delivers a deliciously innovative blend of Korean flavors prepared with classic French technique.
-Their Fremont location offers both modern indoor dining and cozy outdoor patio seating surrounding fire pits, making it a great spot for girls’ night out or a romantic evening on the town.
+Their Fremont location offers both modern indoor dining and cozy outdoor patio seating surrounding fire pits, making it a great spot for a girls’ night out or a romantic evening on the town.
 Many people recommend weekend brunch here, but we can’t get enough of the dinner menu.
-Joule’s “That” Short Rib Steak made with kalbi beef and served with grilled kimchi, is mandatory.
+Joule’s “That” Short Rib Steak made with kalbi beef and served with grilled kimchi is mandatory.
 It’s incredibly tender, marinated to perfection, and packed with beautiful Korean flavor.
 Other must-try items include the Spicy Rice Cake, Kalbi Burger, and Twice Baked Potato.
-Our best Seattle restaurants list wouldn’t be complete without Joule.
+Our guide to the best Seattle restaurants wouldn’t be complete without Joule.

 3. Sushi: Sushi Kashiba

-A list of the best seattle Restaurants isn’t complete without the best sushi restaurant in town, Sushi Kashiba.
+A list of the best Seattle Restaurants isn’t complete without the best sushi restaurant in town, Sushi Kashiba.
 What most people know about Sushi Kashiba is that Chef Kashiba trained under Jiro (of “Jiro Dreams of Sushi), so you know it’s going to be good.
 But what you really need to know about Sushi Kashiba is that it’s not only the best restaurant in the entire Pike Place Market but one of the absolute best Seattle restaurants you will ever enjoy.
 Make reservations ahead of time for the Chef’s omakase to see Shiro Kashiba prepare your sushi before your eyes.
 Worth every penny.